-Speakers: The Society, since our beginning, has always looked for speakers to share their thoughts and hints and we continue to do so today.
+Speakers: The Society, since its beginning, has always engaged local, regional and nationally known speakers who share their broad experience to educate us and improve our research skills.
 Thanks to a strong inner circle of Genealogists, we have been able to get local speakers as well as national speakers in the field of genealogy.
-Through the technology upgrade of Skype and Google Hangouts we have brought national speakers to our meetings in Agawam.
+By using technology such as Zoom Online Meetings, we have brought national speakers to our meetings in Agawam.

-Watch our meetings online: As stated by our President, Dave Robison.
-“Our primary goal in working so hard on the “virtual meeting” technology is to bring premium programs to our Agawam meetings as a benefit to you, the members of WMGS.
+Watch our meetings online: As stated by our president, Dave Robison, “Our primary goal in working so hard on the ‘virtual meeting’ technology is to bring premium programs to our Agawam meetings as a benefit to you, the members of WMGS.
 The speakers are from all over the US and could even be in Europe, Australia…just about anywhere there’s an internet connection.
-We have several virtual presentations archived in our Members Only section of the website.
-We hope to perfect the techniques to the extent that all our meetings will be in a format to make them available to all of our paid membership all the time.”
+We have virtual presentations archived in our Members Only section of the website.
+We intend to perfect the techniques to the extent that all our meetings will be in a format to make them available to all of our paid membership all the time.”

 Network and Talk with Fellow Members: The monthly meetings are not all about the speakers though.
 Some of our past programs have been binder workshops which help members organize their work and understand the importance of citing the various sources.
 We also have had panel discussions, show and tell, open mic night, and field trips.
 The panel discussions are very popular because it gives members a chance to ask questions to our more experienced members.
 The open mic lets members talk about their research while the exclusive field trips allow members a chance to do some research at the Genealogy Library at the Springfield Museums.